 - Mental Health

 - Orthopedic Rehabilitation

 Registered Staff Hours

-This nursing home also received a strong nursing grade.
-In fact, we awarded it a grade of B+ in that category, which is one of our better scores.
-Our nursing rating is mostly tied to the facility's nurse staffing.
+One of the other reasons we graded this facility so highly is that it received a very impressive nursing rating.
+In that category, we awarded this nursing home an A-.
+Our nursing score is based on a handful of components, but the main consideration is the quantity of nurse hours spent with patients.
 This nursing home provides 0.3 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility Indiana in this category.
+Finally, we also assessed several nursing quality-based metrics and this nursing home excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the nation in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can often be prevented by offering better nursing care, such as by having a protocol of moving a resident more often.
+Pressure ulcers can generally be prevented by providing better nursing care, such as employing a system of moving residents more frequently.

 Does this page answer your questions about Freelandville Community Home?

 We also gave this facility a respectable grade in the category of short-term care, where it received a grade of B-.
 Our short-term care ratings are based on the facility's quantity of skilled skilled healthcare professionals.
 This means a wide spectrum of nursing services, ranging from registered nurses to physical and respiratory therapists, in addition to other forms of therapy.
 Fortunately, it appear that this nursing home has registered nurses on staff.
 Not every facility employs these types of nurses.
 However, based on the data they provided, they do not appear to employ physical therapists.
 Lastly, we looked at the number of patients who were able to return to the community from this facility.
 We found that 0 percent of this facility's residents returned home.
 At most nursing homes, closer to half of their patients are able to return home so this figure is below average.

 Long-term Care Quality